cognifog-eu/iot-edge-gw/README.md

 (Further information on the **A.1.
 Optional: WiFi permanent connection** step can be found in **Method 1** section of the following link: https://itslinuxfoss.com/run-script-startup-ubuntu/)

 ### A.2.
-Optional: Configuring a Raspberry Pi as a WiFi Access Point
+Optional: Configuring a Raspberry Pi as a WiFi Access Point at 2.4 GHz
 **This setup requires a Raspberry Pi using Debian GNU/Linux 12 (bookworm).**

 **This setup also requires that the Raspberry Pi's WiFi interface is not used for Internet access.
 Instead, the Raspberry Pi should be connected to the Internet via its Ethernet interface.**